gmp26/grunt-panda/README.md

 ## Release History

+_version-0.1.11_

+* Added pipeToModule option to facilitate further processing without the need to write and then read in a metadata file.

 _version-0.1.10_

 * Removed --section-divs option as it does not play well with raw html.
 The html nesting ends up broken.

 _version-0.1.9_

 * Default pandoc options now include -S for typographically correct output.

 _version-0.1.8_

 * Added ability to extract and merge metadata to yaml file(s).

 _version-0.1.7_

 * Changed test1 so it tests lodash template processing
 * Improved test4 to catch issue 2
 * Fixed silly asynchronous bug by piping data direct to pandoc rather than by using